Eraph/rakhama.com/content/posts/blazor-with-mvvm.md

 - It must inherit from `ViewModelBase`
 - The `[Notify]` attribute is applied to a member variable, source generators will handle the `INotify` goodies and expose it as a publicly accessible property
 - The `[Parameter]` property will tie up with the component itself to pass parameters straight through to the ViewModel
-- `ButtonClick` is an `ICommand` which MudBlazor can use to plug into the `Command` property, `AsyncRelayCommand()` is a type provided by CommunityToolkit.Mvvm and in this case takes an action for the first parameter and a predicate for the second parameter; the action will not fire until the predicate is satisfied
-- SetCount simply sets the source generated property, triggering notification updates automatically
+- `SetCount` has a `RelayCommand` attribute from MVVM Toolkit which uses source generators to build an `IRelayCommand` object around the `SetCount()` method called `SetCountCommand`.
+It also references the `_canSetCount` variable to determine whether or not the command can be run with `CanExecute`.
+The method updates the source generated property `MyMessage` mentioned before, triggering notification updates automatically

 Add the ViewModel to the services registration in `Program.cs`.
 In this case I'm using `AddTransient` so that it is disposed of when the component is destroyed; navigating away and back again will reset it.
 ``` c#